“Youth is wasted on the young.” Ever heard that? Executive Chiropractic of Iowa supposes that there’s

 protective against spine bone loss in women but not men.
 Cereal fiber or nut

-and legume fiber improvements did not relate to bone loss in either men or women.
+and legume fiber increases did not relate to bone loss in either men or women.
 Higher dietary fiber may decrease

 bone loss in men.
 (5) Who would have imagined that fiber would